Washington Metro rolling stock: Breda 3000-series

-The third order consisted of 290 cars, also from Breda, with delivery in 1987.
+The third order consisted of 290 cars from Breda, with delivery in 1987.
 These cars are numbered 3000–3289 as delivered and were rehabilitated in 2004 to 2009 by Alstom in Hornell, New York.

 Features

-These cars also have a single flip-dot sign like the 2000-series cars, along with an exterior loudspeaker.
-As part of this rehabilitation project in 2004, they received AC propulsion systems with IGBT technology, replacing the chopper-controlled DC propulsion system.
+These cars had a single flip-dot sign like the 2000-series cars, along with an exterior loudspeaker.
+As part of the rehabilitation project in 2004, they received AC propulsion systems with IGBT technology (Alstom ONIX 2000), replacing the chopper-controlled DC propulsion system manufactured by Westinghouse.
 Also included in the rehabilitation was the addition of railcar monitoring systems, exterior LED destination signs, interior LED next stop signs, and improved emergency exit signage.
 The refurbished 3000-series cars also received the red, white and blue interior found on the 5000-series cars.
+Since the early 2020's the 3000 Series have had another interior upgrade, with carpeting removed and received a new blue interior to match the 7000-Series.
+From May to July 2026, the Breda 3000 series and the Alstom 6000 series railcars are to receive modified interior signage, getting rid of the all-caps LED.